slashinfty/sml2randomizer/readme.md

 * A ROM of Super Mario Land 2
 * A way to play (emulator or EverDrive)

+## What To Do

+Plug in your ROM of SML2, either select your options or input a custom seed, and press `Randomize ROM`.
+If successful, the result is saved in the same location as the selected ROM.

 ## What Does It Do

 You can randomize the following: